Building the Plane: Deciding to Move Forward with Independent Publishing

 I get a text Saturday night.
 I happen to have a rare Sunday off.

-Continue reading “One Fun Thing: A Strategy For Living”25 for 2025: Resolutions for the Year
+Continue reading “One Fun Thing: A Strategy For Living”

 It’s that time of year where I make a bunch of resolutions and hope that I keep to some of them.
 The year this was most successful was 2021, when I set out to get married and buy a condo, and managed to acheive both.
 This year, my life looks a little different, but nevertheless, cultivating a list of 25 things to do in 2025 gives me a sense of acheivement to look back on.